Eliminating Unsecured Debt Through Chapter 7 in Manchester, NJ

 Can You Keep Your Property in Chapter 7?

 If you have assets with equity exceeding exemption limits, the bankruptcy trustee may sell them to pay creditors, though this is uncommon in most consumer cases.
+If your assets exceed the exemptions you will want to consider a Chapter 13 bankruptcy.
 Residents who find Chapter 7 help in Manchester typically discover they can keep most or all of their property while still eliminating burdensome debt.

 Do Manchester's Senior Residents Face Unique Chapter 7 Considerations?